 Description This command configures the network security type for the specified WLAN interface.

 When no security type is set, the WLAN interface is considered to be open.
-When the security type is set to wpa2-psk, the WPA2 PSK pass phrase must be configured.
-When the security type is set to wpa2-enterprise, the radius-plcy command under the access-point context must be configured in order to authenticate clients connecting to the WLAN access point.
+When the security type is set to wpa2-psk, the WPA2-PSK passphrase must be configured.